Conversation & Fluency

 Who should take this course?

 Students who would like to focus on conversation, fluency-building, and American culture topics will benefit from the Conversation and Fluency program.
 In addition to structured lessons in grammar and vocabulary development, students will have many opportunities to interact with other international students and UC San Diego Conversation Leaders who are native English speakers and members of the community.
 Two cultural field trips, plus presentations made by guest speakers are integrated into the classroom experience.
 For a less intensive conversation program, try our 10-hour per week Conversation Program.
-High-beginner to advanced levels of English proficiency are welcome to take this program.
-A student’s English proficiency is determined during orientation at the time the student arrives at UC San Diego English Language Institute (ELI).
 Students who would like a fully live-online Conversation and Fluency program should check out our Online ESL Courses page for more information.